By Chile specialist Chloe

 Right on edge of Patagonia’s northern icefield, on the immense body of glacial water that is Lake General Carrera, you’ll find the small port village of Puerto Ríó Tranquilo.
 This is where you board the kayak that will take you to the Cuevas de Mármol (Marble Caves), a series of partly submerged structures.
 The wind and water have carved the material into what looks, in places, like quasi-psychedelic swirls.
 They sit along the lake’s shoreline.

-In a kayak, you can paddle inside the caves and get close to the rockface to admire its shades: lemon yellow, slate grey, bright white and even blueish.
-The water, too, is photogenic: depending on the lake’s levels, it can appear midnight blue or grey or a vivid cerulean.
+In a kayak, you can paddle inside the caves and get close to the rockface to admire its shades: lemon yellow, slate gray, bright white and even blueish.
+The water, too, is photogenic: depending on the lake’s levels, it can appear midnight blue or gray or a vivid cerulean.
 Your tour takes in several of the loftiest marble formations, including the Chapel and the Cathedral.

 You don’t need any kayaking experience to come here.
 But, if the water is choppy, your best option is to visit the caves by speedboat.

 Ok, I lied.
 When I said no hiking, what I really meant was no traditional hiking.